blockpass-org/blockpass/README.md

-# Welcome to the Blockpass Wiki
+# Welcome to the Blockpass documentation

 Blockpass offers 2 ways of integration for Merchants